choria-legacy/stream-replicator/README.md

         workers: 10
 ```

-This will automatically create a Queue Group name based on the topic and so all workers will belong to the same group.
+This will automatically create a Queue Group name based on the hostname and topic and so all workers will belong to the same group.
 If you set up the same configuration on a 2nd node it too will join the same group and so load share the replication duty.

 See the notes below about client names and queue group names though if you wish to scale this to multiple nodes.